AnLiGentile/WREN/resources/datasets/swde-17477/README.md

 The complete dataset with ground-truth information is publicly available at http://swde.codeplex.com/.

+The folder [groundtruth](./groundtruth) contains the correct anwsers for the whole dataset.
-In this folder we replicate a small portion of the dataset to facilitate a quick-start with the using this project.
+The folder [testset](./testset) contains only a small portion of the entire test set for testing reasons, to facilitate a quick-start with the using this project.